 Rutgers Honors College

-The Rutgers Honors College offers invitation to a select group of top students admitted to the School of Environmental and Biological Sciences from high school each year.
-The Honors College is a residential college comprised of students from all Rutgers–New Brunswick school.
+The Rutgers Honors College offers invitations to a select group of top students admitted to the School of Environmental and Biological Sciences from high school each year.
+The Honors College is a residential college comprised of students from all Rutgers–New Brunswick schools.
 First-year students in the Honors College live in the Honors College residence on the College Avenue campus.
 The academic program includes disciplinary and interdisciplinary honors seminars, programmatic and service activities, and a culminating academic experience through senior capstone work.
 Read more about the Rutgers Honors College

 Clearing Corporation Charitable Foundation Agribusiness Scholars Program